 The following code sample shows a simple Paysafe.js example that creates a payment form with three sensitive fields: Card number, Expiry date and CVV.
 The example contains a payment button that tokenizes the data entered by the user and displays the token (if successful) in the browser console.

-You can try out the example above using the first link below.
+You can try out the HTML code example above using the first Codepen below.
 Enter a test card value, a valid future expiry date, and random CVV and click Pay for a successful tokenization.
-Links 2 and 3 show additional Paysafe.js features such as styling and basic event handling.
+Codepens 2 and 3 show additional Paysafe.js features such as styling and basic event handling.

 The SDK consists of the setup and a number of instance functions.
 Finally, there are a number of fields functions.
 Click on the links below to view detailed information about each function.